-At first glance, the watch looks like a normal three-hander: there are the obvious hour and minute hand, a red indicator that looks like a second hand and, well, the tachymeter scale engraved on the bezel somehow spoils the intrigue clearly indicating that this is in fact a chrono.
+At first glance, the watch looks like a normal three-hander: there are the obvious hour and minute hand, a red indicator that looks like a second hand and, well, the tachymeter scale engraved on the bezel somehow spoils the intrigue indicating that this is, in fact, a chrono.

 At whopping 47 millimeters in diameter and 16 millimeters from the top of its antireflective-treated sapphire crystal to the display bottom, the Perrelet Turbine is surely big.
 I can’t characterize it as ‘restrictively’ big (for that, you should probably check their last year’s Perrelet Special Edition XL Turbine Racing DLC that comes in a gargantuan body whole 50 millimeters wide), but it will certainly dwarf you normal ‘sporty’ timekeeper by a long margin.

-On these promotional images it is not really visible, but you must also take into account, that is not just big, but is also visually massive.
-The Turbine series is known for its contempt to all things compact, but this new device really looks like you can kill a medium-sized grizzly bear with it.
+On these promotional images, it is not visible, but you must also take into account, that is not just big, but is also visually massive.
+The Turbine series is known for its contempt to all things compact, but this new device looks like you can kill a medium-sized grizzly bear with it.

-So, if you don’t go to gym often and don’t weigh more than 220 lbs, make sure to try one before ordering or otherwise you may have the most acute (and also the most instant) feeling of buyer’s remorse in your life.
+So, if you don’t go to the gym often and don’t weigh more than 220 lbs, make sure to try one before ordering or otherwise, you may have the most acute (and also the most instant) feeling of buyer’s remorse in your life.

 See also: Perrelet Turbine Diver 300M Automatic